aiven/aiven-docs/docs/products/kafka/howto/connect-with-java.md

 ## Connect a consumer

-Set up properties to connect to the cluster and create a consumer:
+Set up properties to connect to the cluster and create a consumer.

 ### With SSL authentication